01 Mar If you are a Glampacker, you’re going to love these Poshtels!

-I now need a solid bed without bedbugs, a clean shower where I can wash my hair and a private room.
+I now need a solid bed without bedbugs, a clean shower and a private room.

 Generator Hostels, Europe

-Sarah and I recently enjoyed the opening of the brand new Generator Hostel in Amsterdam.
-They threw a crazy party and invited everybody from bloggers, magazines, creatives and glampackers!
+When they opened their hotel in Amsterdam, Generator threw a crazy party and invited everybody from bloggers, magazines, creatives and glampackers!
 We were lucky enough to experience a nights stay and we took 2 of our friends to enjoy the fun.
 It was pretty cool to be the first ever guest of room no. 5 and let me tell you, the beds were super nice! (almost better than my own matras!)
 The pillow’s could have been a bit flatter but ey, who is complaining?
-This poshtel features several chill area’s including an old library,a basement club and a coffee area which is open to the public.
+This poshtel features several chill area’s including an old library, a basement club Oosterclub and a coffee area which is open to the public.
 Generator hostels are all over Europe such as Rome, London, Paris and Stockholm. www.generatorhostels.com

 Freehand Hostel, USA